 We've tested 154 over-ear headphones so far, and below are our recommendations for the best over-ear headphones for working out to buy in 2019.
-See also our recommendations for the best headphones for running and the best wireless earbuds for running.
+See also our recommendations for the best headphones for running, the best over-ear headphones under $100, and the best wireless earbuds for running.

-If you’re looking for the best workout over-ear headphones in the budget category, then get the Plantronics BackBeat Go 600.
-They may not have the same build quality as some of the more expensive wireless options out there, but they’re still lightweight and stable enough to wear during light exercise without feeling too tight on the head.
+If you like to wear over-ear headphones while working out but are on a tight budget, then get the Plantronics BackBeat Go 600.
+They’re not as well-built as some of the more expensive wireless options out there, but they’re still lightweight and stable enough to wear during light exercise without feeling too tight on the head.
 They have an efficient and easy-to-use control scheme and provide pretty good value considering their price point.

-Unfortunately, the BackBeat Go 600 have poor frequency response consistency, especially in the bass range, meaning that some people may get less bass than others.
+Unfortunately, they have poor frequency response consistency, especially in the bass range, meaning that some people may get less bass than others.
 They also have rather poor noise isolation, which means they won’t be useful for blocking out the noises of a busy gym.
-However, this makes them an option for outdoor runners who need to be able to remain aware of their surroundings.
+On the upside, this makes them an option for outdoor runners who need to be able to remain aware of their surroundings.

 Our recommendations above are what we think are currently the best over-ear headphones for the gym to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).